 Ever wondered what your favourite sorting algorithm would sound like as a melody?
 No?
 Well, here it is anyway!

 Inspired by Sound of Sorting, this program shuffles an array filled with 5 octaves of a chosen scale in base C, then performs a chosen sorting algorithm on it.
 Each time an element is moved, its corresponding note is played.
 The resulting melody is written to a MIDI file and can be played with any synthesized instrument in the audio workspace of your choice.
 This produces beautiful results sometimes (and weird ones most of the time).
-The tunes generated by this program were the inspiration for some of my original songs.

 The program currently supports 7 sorting algorithms: